terrastruct/d2/e2etests/testdata/files/REAL_WORLD.md

 These fixtures document real projects. `TestE2E/real_world` runs each through the existing graph serialization, layout, SVG and board-golden checks for both Dagre and ELK.
 The corpus preserves the authors’ structure, labels and styling.
 It does not assert that a documented target design is deployed.

-Local icon paths and ROSS diagram links have been replaced with URLs pinned to the collected upstream revision so the SVG report can resolve them outside their original repositories.
-Existing remote icon URLs remain unchanged.
-The SVG test harness references these images; it does not download them.
+Third-party icons in the Jupyter and Queue fixtures have been replaced with built-in labeled D2 shapes.
+The fixtures have no external image dependencies.
+ROSS diagram links use URLs pinned to the collected upstream revision so they resolve outside the original repository.

 Source revisions and repository license files are recorded below.
 Fixture headers describe adaptations.
-The MIT/Apache-2.0 labels describe the diagram sources; referenced third-party icons retain their own copyright licenses and trademark terms, as noted in the relevant attribution files.
+The diagram sources use MIT or Apache-2.0; the original third-party icon artwork is not included.

 ## Jupyter AWS EKS infrastructure